Sing1/Layout-Inflation-as-Intended/README.md

 　　return convertView;
 }
 ```
-we end up with what we expected in the first place.
+we end up with what we expected in the first place.<br/>
 ![github](http://www.doubleencore.com/wp-content/uploads/2013/05/Image21-300x187.png "github")
 Hooray!
 ###Every Rule Has An Exception